Changed & Disconnected Numbers

 You Get a Verified Result

 What you send at the start shapes how fast that runs.
-The most useful single item is the person’s full name plus any past address, even one that is years out of date, because an address pins the identity to a place in the records.
-After that, anything that distinguishes one person from the thousands who share a name helps: a date of birth or rough age, the old disconnected number itself, a former employer, the names of relatives or a spouse, a known email, or an old social profile.
-You do not need all of it.
-A name and one solid prior address is often enough to begin, and each extra identifier you can add narrows the match and speeds the work.
+The most useful single item is a full name plus any past address, even one years out of date, because an address pins an identity to a place in the records.
+After that, anything separating one person from the thousands who share a name: a rough age, the dead number itself, a former employer, relatives, a known email.
+A name with one solid prior address is usually enough to begin.

 Doing This Lawfully